 User authentication and authorisation is implemented using access tokens.
+Tokens can be regarded as JSON-encoded data structures that include properties about users.
+These properties are then validated by the IAA component in order to decide which resources a user can access.
 In its present form, the IAA component can use the following types of access tokens: Hyperledger Indy Decentralised Identifiers (DIDs) and Verifiable Credentials (VC), W3C-based VC, JSON web tokens (JWT), and JWT backed by Ethereum ERC-721 tokens (as described in [Fot2020]).